yuanliuddd/Sokoban-Mini/README.md

 - Push the Heart to the Spot
 - When all hearts are in position , you win
 - There are 7 Levels
+- Just in case you are not nerdy enough , there is a restart button for Cheating
 ## What's next?

 - Setup a local "Best Score" as the game is not linked to a database.